|

 stand for the author.
 The protagonist

-gives up painting and switches to journalism where he finds himself drawn
+difference is he gives up painting and switches to journalism where he finds

-deeply into the tragedy that befalls the Promised Land in the Central
+himself drawn deeply into the tragedy that befalls the Promised Land in the

-former student now living in Australia who had just read The Green Belt for
+from a former student now living in Australia who had just read The Green

 NMT: Suppose